 One of those priorities might be allocating a contribution toward a cause important to you in order to help those less fortunate (such as food security).
 Others may wish to support the community in other ways by giving to church, synagogue, school or other institution.
-As you consider your charitable giving priorities, I’d like to briefly explain why split interest trusts or charitable gift annuities might be good options to pursue.
+As you consider your charitable giving priorities, consider split interest trusts or charitable gift annuities.
 Both options enable you to create or maintain cash flow from an asset or assets while at the same time satisfying a charitable objective – a win-win!

 Many charitable organizations offer a charitable gift annuity as an option for their donors.
 A charitable gift annuity benefits the donor in much the same fashion as a split interest trust.
 The annuity provides a stated return for the non-charitable beneficiary.
 The charitable contribution that is taken in the year the charitable gift annuity is purchase is calculated using IRS actuarial assumptions.